justarandomgeek/vscode-factoriomod-debug/README.md

 ### More about remote.add_interface

 If you payed close attention to the previous example you may notice that the `remote.add_interface` replacement has to remove the closing `)` (parenthesis) of the call.
 In order to find this parethesis it's using `%b()` in a pattern, which means it can fail to find the right parenthesis if there are unbalanced or escaped parenthesis inside strings or comments.
-You can either manually add parenthesis inside comments to balance them out again, or if it's just not worth it you can add `--##` somewhere within or after the `remote.add_interface` call, but the earlier the better, because it will only search for it until the end of the line where it found it's closing parenthesis.
+You can either manually add parenthesis inside comments to balance them out again, or if it's just not worth it you can add `--##` somewhere within or after the `remote.add_interface` call, but the earlier the better, because it will only search for it until the end of the line where it found its closing parenthesis.

 Here are some examples
 ```lua